Volunteering with CHaOS

 Every year we run a summer roadshow where we take a van full of experiments and camping supplies, a minibus full of volunteers and a large supply of enthusiasm and tour the country showing schools and families that science is fun and accessible to all.
 The roadshow takes place in July and August, and you can come for a few days to a couple of weeks (we don’t expect anyone to do all 7 weeks!).
 If you like explaining science to the public, camping and BBQs, the CHaOS roadshow could be for you!
 CHaOS will cover your travel and living expenses, so volunteering will only cost your time.

-You can find out more about the Summer Roadshow by looking at what we did last year (with plenty of photos) in the shiny roadshow reports or reading our demonstrator diary.
+You can find out more about the Summer Roadshow by looking at what we did last time (with plenty of photos) in the shiny roadshow reports or reading our demonstrator diary.
 We also have a FAQ below and some top tips for a summer roadshow.

 Crash, Bang, Squelch

 Our biggest one day event is “Crash, Bang, Squelch” (CBS) at the end of Lent term.
-It’s part of the Cambridge science festival, and we have 50 experiments, as well as talks and a robotics workshop.
+It’s part of the Cambridge science festival, and we have over 50 experiments, as well as talks and a robotics workshop.
 You can volunteer for a morning, afternoon or both and help us see over 2000 visitors.

 Our Winter roadshow takes place at the end of Michaelmas and start of the Christmas break.
 All the venues are in Cambridge, so no camping, but they’re still great fun.
-We visit schools, and are at the Mill Road Winter Fair on the Saturday.
+We visit schools, and are usually at the Mill Road Winter Fair on the Saturday.

 We attend a number of public events on weekends throughout the year such as the popular PhysicsFests run by the Institute of Physics.
 We provide transport from central Cambridge, lunch, and sometimes pizza for dinner too!